Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 \subsection{Image Dehazing}

-For image dehazing, we compare our algorithm with the conventional methods~\cite{he/dark/channel/dehazing/cvpr09,non/local/dehazing,juewang/dehazing/eccv16} and the recent CNN-based methods~\cite{dehaze/eccv16,DehazeNet/tip16,zhanghe/cvpr18/dehazing}.
-We also retrain pix2pix~\cite{pixel/to/pixel} and CycleGAN~\cite{CycleGAN2017} for fair comparisons. {\flushleft \bf{Synthetic hazy images.}} We first quantitatively evaluate our method using the synthetic dataset as mentioned in Section~\ref{ssec: datasets}.
-The test dataset contains 240 images which include both indoor and outdoor scenes.
-To evaluate the recovered images by each algorithm, we use the PSNR and SSIM as the quality metrics.
-Table~\ref{tab: psnr-dehazing} shows that the proposed algorithm achieves competitive results against state-of-the-art methods in terms of PSNR and SSIM.
+For image dehazing, we evaluate the proposed algorithm against the state-of-the-art methods based on statistical priors~\cite{he/dark/channel/dehazing/cvpr09,non/local/dehazing,juewang/dehazing/eccv16} and deep models~\cite{dehaze/eccv16,DehazeNet/tip16,zhanghe/cvpr18/dehazing}.
+As the methods based on neural networks~\cite{dehaze/eccv16,DehazeNet/tip16} estimate transmission maps and the training code is not available~\cite{DehazeNet/tip16}, we use the provided models for comparisons.
+We also retrain pix2pix~\cite{pixel/to/pixel} and CycleGAN~\cite{CycleGAN2017} using the proposed training dataset for fair comparisons. {\flushleft \bf{Synthetic hazy images.}} We first evaluate our method on the synthetic dataset as mentioned in Section~\ref{ssec: datasets}.
+The test dataset contains 241 images including both indoor and outdoor scenes.
+Table~\ref{tab: psnr-dehazing} shows that the proposed algorithm performs favorably against state-of-the-art methods in terms of PSNR and SSIM.

 We show one example from the test dataset in Figure~\ref{fig: dehazing-synthetic}.
-The conventional methods~\cite{he/dark/channel/dehazing/cvpr09,non/local/dehazing} need to estimate both the transmission map and the atmospheric light based on manually designed features.
-The colors of the generated images of~\cite{he/dark/channel/dehazing/cvpr09} and~\cite{non/local/dehazing} are little different from those of the ground truth images due to the inaccurate estimations of the transmission map and the atmospheric light.
-The CNN-based methods~\cite{dehaze/eccv16,DehazeNet/tip16} first estimate the transmission maps from hazy images and then follow the conventional methods to estimate clear images.
-Their recovered images contain haze residual as shown in Figure~\ref{fig: dehazing-synthetic}(d)-(e).
-The pix2pix~\cite{pixel/to/pixel} method is based on a conditional GAN.
-However, the structures of the estimated image are not preserved well.
-In contrast, due to the physics model constraint, our algorithm generates a much clearer image with fine details, which is visually close to the ground truth image.
+The conventional methods~\cite{he/dark/channel/dehazing/cvpr09,non/local/dehazing} need to estimate both the transmission map and atmospheric light based on manually designed features.
+The colors of the generated images of~\cite{he/dark/channel/dehazing/cvpr09} and~\cite{non/local/dehazing} are slightly different from those of the ground truth images due to inaccurate estimations of the transmission map and atmospheric light.
+The CNN-based methods~\cite{dehaze/eccv16,DehazeNet/tip16} first estimate the transmission maps from hazy images and use the conventional schemes to restore clear images.
+The restored images contain hazy residual as shown in Figure~\ref{fig: dehazing-synthetic}(d)-(e).
+Although the GAN-based methods (e.g., pix2pix~\cite{pixel/to/pixel}) are able to generate realistic images, the structures are not preserved well.
+In contrast, due to the use of the image degradation model constraint, the proposed algorithm generates a much clearer image with fine details, which is visually close to the ground truth image.

-In addition, we also evaluate our algorithm on the image dehazing dataset~\cite{ntire18}.
-Table~\ref{tab: psnr-dehazing-ntire18} shows that the proposed algorithm performs favorably against state-of-the-art methods.
-The visual comparisons shown in Figure~\ref{fig: dehazing-ntire} demonstrate that the proposed algorithm generate a much clearer image.